KostasDimakis/kd-blog/content/blog/Ho-ho-ho-holy-crap-is-it-hot-in-here/index.md

 ## Christmas Eve & Christmas day 🎅🏻

 I had a great Christmas Eve.
 I went to this little place with live music and decent food for 20€/pp. I'm back at my folks' home today and will stay for a few days.
-This means the usual: [Tech support](https://twitter.com/MKBHD/status/1606438997642846209), playing some chess with my dad ♟️ and trying and some relatives and friends.
+This means the usual: [Tech support](https://twitter.com/MKBHD/status/1606438997642846209), playing some chess with my dad ♟️, and trying to visit as many relatives and friends as I can.
 Can't wait 😅!